-A third priority is to design research practices and categories such that they reflect and honour ontologies and epistemologies of Indigenous knowledge systems (e.g., Swinomish Health Indicators; https://swinomish-nsn.gov/ ihi2/index.html, last access: 16 November 2023).
-This includes land-based, relational histories with non-human relatives; particular worldviews evident in their languages; and responsibilities to territory (Marsden, 2002).
-Also central are storied or narrative forms of interpretation and evidence, knowledge encoded in place names and oral histories (Marsden, 2002), and knowledge about the particular colonial histories that have also disrupted these.
-Positioning the voices of community members as knowledge-holding experts and recognizing their cultural authority is foundational as compared to the sole authorial voice of the OAE researcher.
+A third priority is to design research practices and categories such that they reflect and honor ontologies and epistemologies of Indigenous knowledge systems (e.g., Swinomish Health Indicators).
+This includes land-based, relational histories with non-human relatives; particular worldviews evident in their languages; and, responsibilities to territory (Marsden 2002).
+Also central are storied or narrative forms of interpretation and evidence; knowledge encoded in placenames and oral histories (Marsden 2002); and, knowledge about the particular colonial histories that have also disrupted these.
+Positioning the voices of community members as knowledge-holding experts, and recognizing their cultural authority is foundational as compared to the sole authorial voice of the OAE researcher.

-Comprehensive direction and reflection on these approaches can be found in the work of Tuhiwai-Smith (2021), Kovach (2021), Wilson (2020), and Tuck and Yang (2021), among others.
+Comprehensive direction and reflection on these approaches can be found in the work of Linda Tuhiwai-Smith (2019), Margaret Kovach (2021), and Shawn Wilson (Wilson 2020), Tuck and Yang (2019) among others.

-3.4.4 Engagement approach 4: structured decision-making - integrating public and expert insights (mid-stages)
+3.5.42.5 Engagement Approach 4: Structured decision-making: Integrating public and expert insights (mid-stages)

-Designs more analytically focused seek all of the above but employ greater structuring of engagement methods to ensure that the conversation is descriptive (e.g., as to what research or information matters to the decision) and evaluative (e.g., which OAE designs across alternatives are most desired, safe and why) and that modifications or alternatives are key.
+Designs more analytically focused seek all of the above but employ greater structuring of engagement methods to ensure the conversation is descriptive (e.g., as to what research or information matters to the decision) and evaluative (e.g., which OAE designs across alternatives are most desired, safe and why), and what modifications or alternatives are key.
 These methods provide a central opportunity of integrating public and expert knowledge in the evaluation of its feasibility, as well as environmental and social impacts of OAE.

-All such methods are both knowledge- and value-centric and aim to convert values or social priorities to performance measures that can be used to evaluate policies, actions, or specific decisions (Renn, 1999; Estévez et al., 2015; Mahmoudi et al., 2013; Burgman et al., 2023).
-For example, if the case were deciding upon different locations for a pilot installation of an OAE facility, high public support might be a function of designs that prioritize social benefits (e.g., which can include expert knowledge on tax revenues or social priorities for learning or employment opportunities), require relatively less energy (e.g., again, based on expert assessment), work with locally trusted institutions and actors (who might define ethical parameters and assign consent), and offer outcomes or conditions co-designed (e.g., such as ensuring that work will cease should problematic impacts follow).
+All such methods are both knowledge- and value-centric and aim to convert values or social priorities to performance measures that can be used to evaluate policies, actions or specific decisions (Renn 1999; Estévez et al. 2015; Mahmoudi et al. 2013; Burgman et al. 2023).
+For example, if the case were deciding upon different locations for a pilot installation of an OAE facility, high public support might be a function of designs that: prioritize social benefits (e.g., which can include expert knowledge on tax revenues, or social priorities for learning or employment opportunities), require relatively less energy (e.g., again, based on expert assessment), work with locally trusted institutions and actors (who might define ethical parameters and assign consent), and offer outcomes or conditions co-designed (e.g., such as ensuring that work will cease should problematic impacts follow).

-An illustrative approach covered here known as structured decision-making (Gregory et al., 2012) is motivated by theory derived from the decision sciences and is part of a larger set of prescriptive methods derived from multi-attribute decision-making (Keeney, 1996; Renn, 1999).
-These aim to respect and address routine and often semi-conscious habits that are pervasive across judgements about new technologies such as those described in Sect.
-2 above.
-Thinking or information processing of this kind is often referred to as rapid, fast, or "system 1" thinking as it engages affective cognition or processing (Kahneman, 2011).
-Prescriptive theory instead accepts these behavioural phenomena as a given and thus deploys a series of steps that "slow down" thinking and articulate decisions in reference to "structured steps" to activate deliberative or "system 2" thinking.
+An illustrative approach covered here known as structured decision making (Gregory et al. 2012) is motivated by theory derived from the decision sciences and is part of a larger set of prescriptive methods derived from multi-attribute decision making (Keeney 1996; Renn 1999).
+These aim to respect and address routine and often semi-conscious habits that are pervasive across judgements about new technologies such as those described in section 2 above.
+Thinking or information processing of this kind is often referred to as rapid, fast or 'system one' thinking as it engages affective cognition or processing (Kahneman 2011).
+Prescriptive theory instead accepts these behavioural phenomena as a given and thus deploys a series of steps that 'slow down' thinking and articulate decisions in reference to 'structured steps' to activate deliberative or 'system two' thinking.

-Three key strengths of structured decision-making are that it (a) uses small-group collaborative design to develop the criteria and indicators or "metrics" that will be used to evaluate an OAE project, for example; (b) combines both local concerns and knowledge with expert and/or scientific information where available; and (c) integrates factual and valuebased information into the analytic portions of the work.
+Three key strengths of structured decision making are that it: (a) uses small-group collaborative design to develop the criteria and indicators or 'metrics' that will be used to evaluate an OAE project, for example; (b) combines both local concerns and knowledge with expert and/or scientific information where available; and [c] integrates factual and value-based information into the analytic portions of the work.